ktptran/inventory-detection/README.md

 1. User state intact when refreshing web console.
 2. Authentication / authorization for API gateway and routes
-3. AWS WAF for DDoS and SQL injection protection.
-4. Teardown script only works if there is only one Rekognition custom model deployed.
+3. Teardown script only works if there is only one Rekognition custom model deployed.